NadaTO/dsq_hackathon/README.md

 - Designer
 - Presentation & Business

-How to start the implementation is dependent on your role.
+How to start your work is dependent on your role.
 Here is what we have to help you with this.
 If you have any questions you can always ask our experts or team guides to help you.

 ## Basic component architecture
 Each team in the hackathon will create microservices.
 These microservices publish to topics that can be subscribed to.
 The publishing and subscribing happens through the service router.

-The service router can be found at: (URL OF AWS CROSSBARFX)
+The service router can be found at: **wss://dataplane.dmp.be.continental.cloud:8081**

 All teams share the service router, however each team is allocated a realm within the service router.
 Topics are categorized under realms, no two topics should have the same name under a realm.